shireenjain/CCTV-Analysis/README.md

 ### Object Detection

-Abhijit just needed the super resolution technique to have a fix to his problem, but since we started out with the project, we decided to expand the functionality a bit.
+Since we started out with the project, we decided to expand the functionality a bit.
 We added an option to detect objects in video feeds as well.
 For this, we have used YOLO Object Detection, again implemented from scratch in ***PyTorch***.

 - [YOLO Model](https://github.com/Fireboltz/Psychic-CCTV/blob/master/yoloModel/yolov3.weights)
 - [YOLO Training Scripts](https://github.com/Fireboltz/Psychic-CCTV/tree/master/yolo_train)